UWOceanTech/Student-Seaglider-Center/README.md

 # Student-Seaglider-Center
 SSC Seaglider Data Mission:
 The University of Washington Student Seaglider Center (SSC) manages a fleet of Seagliders for student-directed research.
 Assisted by experienced mentors, students conduct technical testing, dive planning, and piloting.
-The goal of the project is to create an opportunity for students to get hands-on experience with producing meaningful, accessible data that contributes both to local environmental research and to the worldwide oceanography community.
+The goal of the Center is to create an opportunity for students to get hands-on experience with producing meaningful, accessible data that contributes both to local environmental research and to the worldwide oceanography community.

+In this repository, each folder is a mission.
+Test missions are conducted in Puget Sound, WA and are labled as such.
+If the mission had multiple gliders, each glider has a subfolder.

 Contents:
-- Carson Overnight (04/2024)
+- Shilshole Test (04/05/2024)
+- Shilshole Test (04/30/2024)
-- Shilshole Shakedown (2024)
+- Shilshole Test (04/30/2024)
-- Colvos Passage Triple Glider Mission (2024)
+- Colvos, Colvos Passage Triple Glider Mission (05/31/2024)
-- Shilshole Shakedown (10/2024)
+- Shilshole Test (10/11/2024)
-- Tropics Mission (2024-2025)
+- Tropics, Tropics Mission (11/19/2024-06/05/2025)
-- Shilshole Shakedown (2025)
+- Shilshole Test (02/21/2025)
-- Time Series Test Mission (2025)
+- Edmonds Test (04/18/2025)
-- Elliot Bay (2024)
+- Elliot Bay, BIG 10 Commerical (05/17/2024)
 - Summer Time Series Mission (2025)
 - Winter Time Series Mission (2026)